PANCE Blueprint Musculoskeletal (8%)

 ReelDx Virtual Rounds (Osteomyelitis)

-Acute or chronic infection and inflammation of bone and bone marrow – can occur as a result of hematogenous seeding, the contiguous spread of infection, or direct inoculation into intact bone (trauma/surgery)
+Osteomyelitis is an acute or chronic infection and inflammation of bone and bone marrow – it can occur as a result of hematogenous seeding, the contiguous spread of infection, or direct inoculation into intact bone (trauma/surgery)

 • Fever, restriction of movement of the involved extremity, or refusal to bear weight